 What is homeowners insurance?

 Homeowners insurance protects your home’s structure and your property from most financially devastating losses like fires or storms.
-Without homeowners insurance, you’d have to pay to rebuild your home or replace all your belongings yourself.
+Without homeowners insurance, you would have to pay to rebuild your home or replace all your belongings yourself.

-Even if your lender doesn’t require you to have home insurance, it’s a good financial decision to have coverage.
-The premium is small compared to the cost of repairing or replacing a home and property in case of a fire or loss.
+Even if your lender does not require you to have home insurance, it is a good financial decision to have coverage.
+The insurance premium is small compared to the cost of repairing or replacing a home and belongings in case of a loss.

-Consult with a trusted insurance adviser to buy the proper amount of coverage.
-Homeowners insurance policies come with set limits.
-You’ll have to choose between cash value versus replacement cost.
+Consult with a trusted insurance professional to buy the right amount of homeowners coverage.

 What does homeowners insurance cover?

-- Personal liability from lawsuits due to accidents and/or injuries that happen at your home
+- Personal liability from lawsuits due to accidents and/or injuries on your property

-- Living expenses while you’re unable to live in your home
+- Living expenses while you are unable to live in your home

-Covered events include damage or loss to your home or property because of:
+Covered events generally include damage or loss to your property resulting from:

 - Lightning strikes